armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 Because ZIP is such a widely supported format it is likely that there are many tools that are implementing unpacking behaviour differently, which potentially gives bad actors an opportunity.
-In fact, a few years ago [malware][1] was discovered that tried to take advantage of this to smuggle malicious files past security scanners.
+In fact, a few years ago [malware][double_loaded] was discovered that tried to take advantage of this to smuggle malicious files past security scanners.

 These examples show that even very straightforward uses with valid ZIP files can confuse unpackers and lead to different results when using different